-Weekly classes in ECON131 are composed of a 4 hours of lectures in week 1 and a one hour tutorial.
-For weeks 2-4 there are 5 hours of lectures and 3 hours of tutorials and for the final week there are 7 hours of lectures and 3 hours of tutorials.
+Weekly classes in ECON131 are composed of a two hour lecture and a one hour tutorial.
 Unit materials are learnt by attending lectures, tutorials, and through independent learning.
-Students should attend the lectures every week as well as the tutorials beginning on the Wednesday of the first week.
+Students should attend a two-hour lecture every week as well as the one hour tutorial beginning in the second week.
 The timetable can be viewed at https://timetables.mq.edu.au/2014/.
 All students attend the same lecture stream.
 There are a number of tutorial classes, and it is important to register (via e-Student) and physically attend the same class for all the tutorials.
 Tutorial classes are not interchangeable.
 Although the same content is covered in each class, the tutor may cover the material at a different pace, and in a slightly different way, in each class.
-Your class registration is complete (and correct) once you have registered for ALL activities, and have registered for the SAME class for all tutorials.
+Your class registration is complete (and correct) once you have registered for ALL activites, and have registered for the SAME class for all tutorials.